project1-5/celix/report.md

 ```

-## The refactoring carried out
-There is no need for a UML diagram since this does not change any of the code, only the library that the code interfaces with.

-The main refactoring of the code is done in the CMake files.

 ## UML of refactoring
 Since the structure of the code and test cases largely remain the same (consider that we swap out test cases) we will
 showcase the structure difference when mocking C-functions, since this is a major difference to how it's done with CppUTest.